 The societal shifts resulting from the first and second industrial revolutions are clear to every business, but the third and fourth revolutions are happening around us now, and are far more difficult to see clearly.

-Industry 4.0 brings one other factor to the picture - the same shift that flipped the film and retail industries as characterized by the examples of Netflix and Amazon: digital information can be processed to address individual customer needs through algorithms and automation.
-Agile Manufacturing is about directly making customer-specific products using generative-design, data-driven logistics and the optimization of all stages of production using predictive algorithms.
-Agile Manufacturing is reducing all costs both for production and product development, marketing and delivery.
-From product recommendations to logistic center planning, all decisions are made purely based on data.
+Industry 4.0 brings one other factor to the picture digital information can be processed to address individual customer needs through algorithms and automation.
+This is the same shift that flipped the film and retail industries as characterized by the examples of Netflix and Amazon: Agile Manufacturing is about making customer-specific products using generative-design, data-driven logistics and the optimization of all stages of production with predictive algorithms.
+Agile Manufacturing reduces costs for production, product development and delivery.
+From product recommendations to logistic center planning, all decisions are based on data.

 Leveraging Digital Production Streams